digi-ron/AU-Falcon-SPUD-Project/Electrical/HLSwitch/HLSwitch.md

 | Male Terminal | 7114-1171 | brass insert for male housing, suited for 0.85/1.25mm<sup>2</sup> wire |

 ## Variations
-There seems to be a variation between the base model unit and the high model units in terms of wiring, beyond the expected low amount of difference expected from the 1 additional control.
+There is a variation between the base model unit and the high model units in terms of wiring, beyond the expected low amount of difference expected from the 1 additional control.

 ### Pin layout
 The following notes assume pin numbers where you are looking at the switch unit itself, with the clip cut-out facing up and the 2 pin section of the top row to the left: